Carson-Lam/online-judge-solutions/README.md

 # Online Judge Solutions
-Repository of solutions for the [Thornhill Online judge](https://tssoj.ca/) and other assorted exercises from high school to the collegiate level.
+Repository of solutions for the [Thornhill Online judge](https://tssoj.ca/) and other assorted exercises